RuolinZheng08/renpy-chess/README.md

 ### Customizations for Different Screen Sizes, Colors, Styles, and Audios

-Override the defaults in `chess_displayable.rpy` and replace the default chess piece and chess board images, or, audio files.
+Override the defaults in `chess_displayable.rpy` and replace the default chess piece and chess board images, or, audio files in `game/images` and `game/audio`.

 ```renpy
 define LOC_LEN = 90 # length of one side of a loc